PlanSnapper

 PlanSnapper: right fit for quick area measurements

 PlanSnapper is a browser-based tool for measuring area and perimeter from PDF plans and floor plan images.
 Upload a plan, set scale from a known dimension, trace the area you need, and get a number.
-No install, no account required to try.
+No install, $9 day pass.

 What PlanSnapper does well: fast area and perimeter measurements from PDF plans, calibration from any labeled dimension, works on any device in a browser, and very low cost ($9 for a day pass, $29/month for ongoing use).